Adjustable versus fixed rate loans

 ARMs most often have the lowest rates toward the beginning.
-They usually guarantee that rate from a three to ten years.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is fixed for three or five years.
+You may have heard about 3/1, 5/1, 7/1 or 10/1 ARMs.
+In these loans, the introductory rate is fixed for 3, 5, 7, or 10 years.
 After this period, it adjusts every year.
-These types of loans are fixed for 3, 5, or 7 years, then they adjust after the initial period.
-Loans like this are usually best for borrowers who anticipate moving in three or five years.
-These types of ARMs most benefit borrowers who will sell their house or refinance before the initial rate lock expires.
+These types of ARMs mostly benefit borrowers who know they will sell their house or refinance before the initial rate lock expires.
 Other ARM's are 3/3, 5/5, etc. Thus they will adjust at the end of every 3 or 5 years throughout the life of the loan.

 You might choose an Adjustable Rate Mortgage to take advantage of a lower introductory interest rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
 But, today's ARM's are priced about the same as a fixed rate, so why gamble?
 ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up when they cannot sell their home or refinance at the lower property value.
 They can also be risky when you take a loan and anticipate an income increase that does not happen.
 Fixed rates are always the best rate in a low rate market.
 Don't buy into these types of loans if the interest rate is less than 10%.
 You are only giving the lender a reason to increase your mortgage payment to meet their income, not yours.